refinedmods/refinedstorage-jei-integration/README.md

 - Exclusion zones
 - Ghost ingredient dragging
 - Using the R/U keys on Grid slots and filtering slots
-- Recipe transfer integration for the Crafting Grid
+- Recipe transfer integration for the Crafting Grid and Pattern Grid
 - Grid / JEI search box synchronization

 ## Links